Queensland is making it a habit of blowing my mind – most recently it was on Hayman Island in the Whitsunday Islands.

 Catering to kids from 6 weeks to 12 years, your children could become junior chef’s, participate in art workshops, chase butterflies on the Hayman butterfly trail, AND visit the chocolate room.

-Our stay on Hayman was short, but very very sweet.
+Our stay on Hayman Island, Whitsundays was short but very sweet.
 We will be back for the ultimate family island escape.

-Are you looking for that luxury private Island Resort downunder?
+What about you?
+Are you looking for that luxury private Island Resort down under?

-For all the details on Hayman Island Resort, visit their website.
+For all the details on Hayman Island and to stay on the island book here